Cossack Heritage Trail

 - Recreational activities include kayaking and Staircase to the Moon as well as observing estuarine wildlife including birds, turtles, mudskippers etc.

-For further details regarding facilities and activities available contact Cossack caretakers on 0408 937 677.
+For further details regarding facilities and activities available, please contact Cossack caretakers on 0408 937 677.

 Additional information on Cossack’s unique history can be obtained from the Karratha Visitor Centre and Local History Centre.

 Local History Centre: (08) 9186 8660